ivanbrennan/ivanbrennan.github.io/source/_posts/2016-12-20-debugging-etags.markdown

 	...

-To generate these stats, I ran a shell script that iterated through the files, generating tags for each in turn, and appending stats to a running log file.
+I wrote a shell script to iterate through the files, generating tags for each and recording the time taken and resulting tags size, appending these stats to a log file.
 ```sh
 #!/bin/sh